 Sadly, the Metropolitan Opera has had to close its doors.
 Less sad for us, you can now find new nightly opera streams on the institution’s website for free.
 No longer shall a night of Wagner be interrupted by constant craning to see around the person in front.
 In fact, the only risk of disruption is your partner grabbing the remote.
 Even then, you can leave the performance guilt-free (with a considerably less empty wallet).

 You heard it here first, “walktailing” is the next best exercise trend.
 With bars and gyms closed, people are now strolling and sipping on takeaway cocktails (yes, this activity will definitely knock off some calories).
-Drinking in public spaces is frowned upon in NYC, but thanks to the crisis, officers are turning the other cheek.
+Drinking in public spaces is frowned upon in NYC, but thanks to the crisis, officers are turning the other cheek, so your staycation in New York just got even more enjoyable.
 Risk-avoiders – best bring the beverage home for a family soiree.
 We recommend award-winning Dante in Greenwich Village for your pitstop.
 Go on, have a negroni for the road – it’ll transport you to the piazzas of Florence.

 Saving those once in a lifetime dinner trips for your journeys abroad probably means you’ve missed out on your home turf.
-Thankfully for you during your New York staycation, many of the city's Michelin star restaurants have stopped giving takeaways that sideways glance.
+Thankfully for you during your staycation in New York, many of the city's Michelin Star restaurants have stopped giving takeaways that sideways glance.
 For the many that haven’t mastered making their favourite lunchtime dish, Sushi Noz is delivering sushi in limited edition boxes.
 But let’s stick to the staycation theme (sorry).
 Order “The Garde Manger Box” from Blue Hill Farm; it serves up vegetable stews and other (delicious?) fresh and local produce.

 Let loose and dance